 DiversyFund is committed to focusing on real estate projects that make a difference in addressing various facets of the housing crisis.
 For us, this is crowdfunding with a conscience.
 Many of our projects fall into one of the following impactful categories:

-Unlike other platforms, we have adopted a vertically-integrated business model where we function as both platform and perform the real estate development in-house, for better quality control and investor reporting.
+Unlike other platforms, we have adopted a vertically-integrated business model where we function as both the investment platform and perform the real estate development in-house, for better quality control and investor reporting.
 This vertical integration approach creates far superior unit economics for our Company compared to competitors in the space, since we, as the developer, receive developer fee revenue and are building up a portfolio of real estate assets that we own.
 For each real estate asset that we develop, DiversyFund will capture the developer’s profit on the asset after it is built and sold and the crowd investors are paid out.
 For assets with large profit margins driven by both build profit and market pricing appreciation, this asset profit to DiversyFund can be quite significant.
 Our vertical integration also provides us with a key differentiator in the market.
 Because we generate significant revenue from controlling the real estate product, unlike our competitors, we do not need to charge the investors any platform level fees (no origination fees, servicing fees or broker fees).
 For example, when our investors earn, 14% on an investment, they keep the full 14% pay out.

 DiversyFund, Inc. was formed as a Delaware corporation on August 18, 2016 by Craig Cecilio and Alan Lewis.
 Mr. Cecilio and Mr. Lewis both realized that crowdfunding needed a better business model, where the platform was more involved with the success of its investment offerings for the sake of the customers rather than only being incentivized as a broker.
 Accordingly, Mr. Cecilio and Mr. Lewis launched the market’s first vertically-integrated crowdfunding platform where the platform also performed all development and construction management activities on its offerings.